 Want to know what the game looks like in play?
 Check out these videos!

 Hey!
 If you dig my role-playing games, you'll enjoy my debut novel, Hexcommunicated.
-It's as subtle as napalm and as delicate as a kitchen-sink garbage disposal.
-Hexcommunicated is about Fearwolves, Soultergeists, Skelekinetics, unborn terrorists, Lovecraftian WMDs, and sentient zombies.
+It's as subtle as napalm and as delicate as a chainsaw.
+Hexcommunicated is about Soultergeists, Skelekinetics, unborn terrorists, and Lovecraftian WMDs.

 There's more info about the novel here.

-Or you can go check out the reviews at my Amazon Kindle page.
+Or you can go check out the reviews at Amazon.